Discover the delicious Scottish food and drink that’s on the menu at the Kirkstyle Inn in Dunning

 The Kirkstyle Inn is a little pub in the country that’s full of character, and it serves up a menu that showcases a range of excellent Scottish food and drink.

-Mark and I had dinner in their cosy restaurant when we were invited to stay at the Kirkstyle Inn recently.
+I enjoyed a delicious dinner in their cosy restaurant when I was invited to stay at the Kirkstyle Inn recently.

 And whether you’re looking for a light meal, hearty pub classics, or something a bit more special, you’re sure to be satisfied by the food that heir talented kitchen staff create.

-Read on to find out what delicious food and drink we enjoyed during our visit to the Kirkstyle Inn.
+Read on to find out what delicious food and drink I enjoyed during my visit to the Kirkstyle Inn.

 How to get to the Kirkstyle Inn